JonathanBelanger/bliss/doc/blsvaxalphadif.md

 variable or block of storage, these pointers should be declared with the ALIAS attribute.

-Any variable passed using a VMS item-list must be treated as ALIAS.
+Any variable passed using an OpenVMS item-list must be treated as ALIAS.

 The Alpha BLISS compilers automatically mark as ALIAS any variable whose address is used in a context other than fetch or store.
 These